Seneca-CDOT/bigbluebutton/README.md

 * bbb-greenlight

-In the event that any of the above images are missing, you will need to build them individually
+In the event that any of the above images are missing, you'll need to build them individually

 ## Build images individually